"

 Experience

-• Experience of specialist psychological assessment, group and individual therapy with complex presentations
+• Experience in specialist psychological assessment, group and individual therapy with complex presentations

 • Experience working within an MDT